user020926/AutoDump/README.md

 # AutoDump
-Plugin for x64dbg to generate Yara rules from function basic blocks.
+Plugin for x64dbg to dump malware automatically and generate Yara rules from function basic blocks.
 ## Usage
 `AutoDump`